 - A Holographic Will is a Last Will and Testament entirely handwritten by the testator.
 A Holographic Will can be a Simple Will or a Complex Will.
 There are certain criteria for a Holographic Will to be valid and all efforts should be used to avoided.

 - Holographic Wills lead to a great deal of expensive litigation.
 The typical person is neither familiar with the legal issues raised by a Will’s terms or a Will’s complex terms.
 Overlooking even one word or sentence can create confusion or conflict, which could be avoided using an experienced Estate Planning Lawyer.

 - A Holographic Will is especially problematic if: 1) You have minor children.
 2) You have adult children for whom divorce or creditors is a concern.
 3) Your estate is more than a few bank accounts.
 4) You are in a Second Marriage or a Blended Family.
 5) You have concerns about a Credit Shelter Trust.
 6) You have a Special Needs Child.
 7) You are a business owner.
 8) You own rental property.

 - What is a Codicil To A Will?

 - Codicils were popular when Last Wills and Testaments were hand-typed.
 A Codicil is an amendment to a portion of a Will, leaving the remainder intact.
 In today’s world, it is usually faster and cheaper to just republish the entire Will.

 Experienced, With Reasonable Prices, We Make Estate Planning and Wills Easier

-If you have any questions about Last Will and Testaments or any other Estate Planning topics, please contact us to schedule a free consultation.
+If you have any questions about Last Will and Testaments in Vancouver or any other Estate Planning topics, please contact us to schedule a free consultation.
 At Vancouver Wills and Trusts we focus on estate law.
 With years of experience we will explain complex estate planning techniques clearly and concisely.
 We make it easy for you to understand estate planning so you can make the best decisions for yourself and your family.